-Electrical engineers apply the physics and mathematics of electricity, electronics and electromagnetism to both large and small scale systems, in order to process information and transmit electricity.
+Electrical engineers apply the physics and mathematics of electricity, electronics and electromagnetism to both large and small scale systems to process information and transmit electricity.

-The program at St. Mary’s is designed to prepare graduates for responsible engineering positions in design, development, research, applications and operation in the fields of communications, control systems, digital signal processing, electromagnetics, digital and analog electronic circuits, and power systems.
+The Electrical Engineering program at St. Mary’s is designed to prepare students for responsible engineering positions in design, development, research, applications and operation in the fields of communications, control systems, digital signal processing, electromagnetics, digital and analog electronic circuits, and power systems.

 Students gain extensive experience with the most advanced engineering tools including hardware and software.

-The Engineering Department also offers a unique five-year combined Bachelor of Science and Master of Science in Electrical Engineering program.
+The Department of Engineering also offers a unique five-year combined Bachelor of Science and Master of Science in Electrical Engineering program.
 Undergraduate students begin graduate course work during their senior year and complete the master’s degree in the fifth year.

 See the catalog for a complete list of courses and descriptions:

 Electrical engineering is a broad field that offers many possible career options.
 Many St. Mary’s Electrical Engineering graduates go on to graduate and doctoral programs in many different engineering fields.